All Episodes

 But you can't scare Louis Gomert.

-Turned out to be Rush Limbaugh talking about the absurdity of the United States government doing something that no person, no family, no business, no charity in all of America can do.
+In the 1990s, I heard what apparently was a lovable old fuzzball, turned out to be Rush Limbaugh, talking about the absurdity of the United States government doing something that no person, no family, no business, no charity in all of America could do.

-Show me a business, show me a family, show Me an individual, show me a charity that has an automatic increase in every year's budget.
+Show me a business, show me a family, show me an individual, show me a charity that has an automatic increase in every year's budget.

 Because America can't do that.